Root subgroups on affine spherical varieties: Introduction

-We also study in detail a particular situation where $G$ is of semisimple rank~$1$ (that is, up to a finite covering, $G$ is isomorphic to the direct product of $\SL_2$ with a torus) and $X$ is an affine spherical $G$-variety having an open orbit with respect to the action of a maximal torus $T\subset G$.
-Then $X$ is an affine toric $T$-variety and the known description of $T$-root subgroups on~$X$ enables us to completely describe all $B$-root subgroups on~$X$ (both vertical and horizontal).
+We also study in detail a particular situation where $G$ is of semisimple rank~$1$ (that is, up to a finite covering, $G$ is isomorphic to the direct product of $\SL_2$ with a torus) and $X$ is an affine spherical $G$-variety having an open orbit of a maximal torus $T\subseteq G$.
+Then $X$ is an affine toric $T$-variety and the known description of $T$-root subgroups on~$X$ enables us to describe completely all $B$-root subgroups on~$X$, both vertical and horizontal (see Theorem~\ref{thm_SL2_toric}).
 In this case, $X$ is automatically horospherical, so our conjecture also holds for~$X$.